Montepulciano Italy: Where Some of the Best Wine is Made

 • Tuscany has more quality appellations (52) than any other Italian region except Piedmont.

 Montepulciano is one of six breathtaking hill towns dotting the Tuscan horizon near Siena.
 (The other five important hill towns are: Cortona, Montalcino, Pienza, San Gimignano, and Volterra.)
-Today, the towers of well-preserved medieval fortezzas (fortresses) atop each hill town beckon visitors to explore some of Italy’s finest food, wine, and Renaissance architecture.
-A high-altitude network of rolling hills creates the perfect setting for quality hillside vineyards.
+Today, the towers of well-preserved medieval fortezzas (fortresses) atop each hill town beckon visitors.
+These villages are ideal for exploring some of Italy’s finest food, wine, and Renaissance architecture

 Montepulciano Italy

-Mountains (to the north), rivers (throughout), and the Ligurian Sea (to the west) are key moderating influences affecting climate and growing conditions of Tuscany.
-Montepulciano lies on the border of Umbria, situated between Val di Chiana and Val d’Orcia river valleys.
+Mountains (to the north), rivers (throughout), and the Ligurian Sea (to the west) are key moderating influences affecting the growing conditions of Tuscany.
+Montepulciano lies on the border of Umbria, situated between the Val di Chiana and Val d’Orcia river valleys.
 Nearby Mount Amiata protects the area from humid ocean currents and bad weather.
-Proximity to the Appenine mountains creates a cool climate.
+Proximity to the Appenine Mountains creates a cool climate.

 History